Intimate Newfound Gap Elopement in The Great Smoky Mountains

 Tennessee is my home.
 I wasn’t born here, but I chose to be here.
 I get up each morning and marvel at the beauty and magnificence that this state has to offer.
 The Great Smoky Mountains are one of my favorite places to photograph.
 I love the natural light, the change of seasons, and the mixture of hard and soft that exemplifies real life.
 The Smokies offer a rugged beauty that can not be captured at a staged location.
 I love its perfect imperfection.

-If you want your wedding photos to reflect your sense of adventure, your penchant for all things natural and beautiful, the Newfound Gap just might be the perfect location for you.
-I offer elopement packages starting at $1500 for three full hours.
+If you want your wedding photos to reflect your sense of adventure, and your penchant for all things natural and beautiful, the Newfound Gap just might be the perfect location for you.
+I offer elopement packages starting at $1600 for three full hours.

 Florals: Echelon Florist